Tan Cheng Bock

-Adrian Tan Cheng Bock (born 26 April 1940) is a Singaporean former politician and physician.
-A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Ayer Rajah Single Member Constituency (SMC) between 1980 and 2006.
-He left politics before the 2006 general election and later left the PAP in 2011 to contest in the 2011 presidential election, losing marginally with 34.85% of the vote to Tony Tan in a four-cornered fight.
+Adrian Tan Cheng Bock (born 26 April 1940) is a Singaporean former politician and physician who was the secretary-general of the Progress Singapore Party (PSP) between 2019 and 2021 and its chairperson between 2021 and 2025.

+As a member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Ayer Rajah Single Member Constituency (SMC) between 1980 and 2006.
+He left politics before the 2006 general election and later left the PAP to contest the 2011 presidential election, losing marginally with 34.85% of the vote to Tony Tan in a four-cornered fight.

-In 2019, Tan founded the opposition Progress Singapore Party (PSP), serving as its secretary-general between 2019 and 2021 and as chairperson since 2021.
-The PSP did not win any seats in the 2020 or 2025 general elections; however, they were awarded two non-constituency MP seats in 2020 after their team for West Coast Group Representation Constituency (GRC), led by Tan himself, won 48.31% of the vote, the closest result in the general election.
+Tan founded the PSP in 2019.
+It did not win any seats in the 2020 or 2025 general elections, but was awarded two non-constituency MP seats in 2020 after its team for West Coast Group Representation Constituency (GRC), led by Tan himself, won 48.31% of the vote, the closest result in the general election.
 He announced his retirement from politics shortly after the 2025 general election, but has remained a PSP member.